robotsorcerer/levelsetpy/README.md

 ### Citing this work

-If you have found this library of routines and packages useful for you, please cite it.
+If you have found this library of routines and packages useful, please cite it:

 ```
 @article{LevPy,
-title   = {A GPU-Accelerated Python Software Package for HJ Reachability Analysis and Level Set Evolutions.},
+title   = {LevelSetPy: A GPU-Accelerated Python Software Package for Resolving Hamilton-Jacobi PDEs and Level Set Evolutions},
 publisher={Molu, Lekan},
 author  = {Molu, Lekan},
 howpublished = {\url{https://github.com/robotsorcerer/LevelSetPy}},